-We, the undersigned, are submitting this tender offer in Joint Venture and hereby authoriseMr/Ms, an authorised signatory of the company capacity of lead partner, to sign all documents in connection with the tender offer for Contract and any contract resulting from it on our behalf.
+We, the undersigned, are submitting this tender offer in Joint Venture and nereby authoriseMr/Ms, an authorised signatory of the company , acting in the capacity of lead partner, to sign all documents in connection with the tender offer for Contract and any contract resulting from it on our behalf.
+This authorisation is evidenced by the attached power of attorney signed by legally authorised signatories of all the partners to the Joint Venture.